zesk/build/docs/tools/usage.md

 ## Argument check: File System

+### `usageArgumentExists` - Validates a value is not blank and exists in the

+Validates a value is not blank and exists in the file system Upon success, outputs the file name

+- Location: `bin/build/tools/usage.sh`

+#### Arguments

+- `usageFunction` - Required.
+Function.
+Run if usage fails
+- `variableName` - Required.
+String.
+Name of variable being tested
+- `variableValue` - Required.
+String.
+Required only in that if it's blank, it fails.
+- `noun` - Optional.
+String.
+Noun used to describe the argument in errors, defaults to `file or directory`

+#### Exit codes

+- `2` - Argument error
+- `0` - Success
 ### `usageArgumentFile` - Validates a value is not blank and is a file.

 Validates a value is not blank and is a file.